CarlosNZ/json-edit-react/README.md

 ### Drag-n-drop

+> [!NOTE]
-*NOTE: This is a new feature and should be considered "experimental".
+> *This is a new feature and should be considered "experimental".
 Please provide [feedback or suggestions](https://github.com/CarlosNZ/json-edit-react/issues) to help improve it.*

 The `restrictDrag` property controls which items (if any) can be dragged into new positions.
 By default, this is *off*, so you must set `restrictDrag = false` to enable this functionality.
 Like the Edit restrictions above, this property can also take a Filter function for fine-grained control.
 There are a couple of additional considerations, though: